Budapestby VisitCity Guides

 Frequently Asked Questions

-Many operators offer tours in German, Spanish, Italian, or other languages, though English tours are most common.
-Check with specific operators about language availability when booking.
+Some companies offer tours in German, Spanish, Italian, or other languages, but English is definitely the most common.
+Check with the tour company when you book if you need a different language.

-Private tour operators like ToursByLocals and Context Travel offer complete customization of routes, timing, and focus areas.
-Group tours follow set itineraries but guides often accommodate specific questions or interests.
+Private tour companies like ToursByLocals and Context Travel let you completely customize everything - route, timing, what you focus on.
+Group tours follow set routes, but good guides are usually happy to answer specific questions about your interests.